Be ready as hurricane season historically kicks into higher gear in August

 The CSU forecast update continues to call for 18 total named storms (tropical storms and hurricanes), five more than the normal of 14.
 Of those 18 forecasted storms, nine are expected to be hurricanes, and four of those are expected to be major hurricanes (category 3 or higher).
 The average hurricane season produces seven hurricanes, three of which are major.

-Naturally, there is still no way to be absolutely certain as to how El Nino and these incredibly warm SSTs will interact and eventually play out.
-Klotzbach stated that, “starting today and continuing every 2 weeks through mid-October, CSU will be issuing two-week forecasts…trying to pinpoint active vs. inactive parts of the season”.
+Naturally, there is still no way to be absolutely certain as to how El Niño and these incredibly warm SSTs will interact and eventually play out.
+Klotzbach stated that, “starting today and continuing every two weeks through mid-October, CSU will be issuing two-week forecasts … trying to pinpoint active vs. inactive parts of the season”.
 He also emphasized this is the 15th year that his group has issued sub-seasonal forecasts.

-Please download the Florida Storms app to stay aware at all times, and revisit this plan from Hurricane Preparedness Week to make sure you’re ready for whatever nature throws our way: https://fpren.prod.npr.psdops.com/2023-05-02/hurricane-preparedness-week-underway-with-goal-to-prepare-floridians-before-season-starts
+Please download the Florida Storms app to stay aware at all times, and revisit this plan from Hurricane Preparedness Week to make sure you’re ready for whatever nature throws our way.